W. F. West High School: Basketball

+Baseball

+The baseball fields were renovated after breaking ground in August 2024.
+Construction began in October and completed before the 2025 baseball season.

 Football

 Millett Field was used as home turf for the Chehalis Bearcat's football team until 1932, moving to new grounds after flooding issues and the loss of the grandstand prohibited large crowds from attending the games.

+A football game, known as the Thanksgiving Day Game or "The Swamp Cup", was an annual rivalry event between Chehalis and Centralia High School from 1907 to 1963; it later became known also as "The Battle of the Swamp", a moniker giving by the local newspaper, The Chronicle, in 2007.
+Centralia won the initial game with an 11-0 victory.
+The matchup, under all its nicknames, has been held continuously since 1919.
+(Note: The Swamp Cup was not played during the 1918 season due to World War I.)

-A football game, known as the Thanksgiving Day Game, was an annual event between Chehalis and Centralia from 1907 to 1963.
-The competition between the "Crimson & Gray" and the "Orange & Black" was hosted at Millett Field, various high school fields in the Twin Cities, and a few occasions at the Southwest Washington Fairgrounds.
+The Thanksgiving Day competitions between the "Crimson & Gray" and the "Orange & Black" were originally played at Millett Field, or at other high school fields in the Twin Cities; on a few occasions the game was held at the Southwest Washington Fairgrounds.
 A rivalry that was at times heated, fights broke out between spectators in the stands, with one instance of the fire department using fire hoses on the crowd during a game.
 When the games were played on the Bearcat's home turf of Millett Field, the Chehalis teams never lost to Centralia; the Bearcat's biggest win at Millet Field was in 1926, winning by a score of 61-0.
 The Chehalis team lost the final Thanksgiving Day Game 22-6 in 1963.

-W.F.
-West still plays Centralia every year, with the rivalry now known as "The Battle of the Swamp" or "The Swamp Cup."
+The rivalry football event was paused beginning before the 2026 season due to scheduling issues and "recent league adjustments".
 The largest victory for Chehalis, by a score of 83-0, occurred in 1917; the second biggest victory happened in 2025 with a 70-0 shutout.
 As of 2025, the Bearcats have won 17 consecutive Swamp Cup games.
+During the history of the competition, which encompassed 155 games, Centralia leads with 77 wins to 72 victories for the Bearcats; there were 6 ties.

+Tennis

+The tennis courts were expanded, doubling from two to four, in 1960 after W.F.
+West donated for the project.
+The athletic fields and tennis courts were named in his honor.